DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2-map-PLANNING.md

 Choose which "round" with the `ch2-storyflag-round` variable.
 Checkboxes refer to script scaffolding (the exact convos may be still unwritten); see `ch2-PLANNING.md` for the sprites checklist.

 - INTRO
+	- ch2-storyflag-round = 0
+		- [ ] Village elders are all right outside
+		- [ ] Villagers direct you to western dungeon (castle)
 	- [x] Intro to Lambda
 		- [ ] Connecting the artifact on Windows
 		- [ ] Connecting the artifact on MacOS / Linux